peterthehan/holo/README.md

 }
 ```

->`timeout` is in milliseconds.
+>`timeout` (in milliseconds) is how long Holo looks at each message for user reactions.
 Keep it somewhere between 15000 and 30000 for optimal performance.

 #### Run Holo
 1. Type `npm test` or `node index.js` to run.
 Holo is ready to log!